aadyanthaya/CryptoAccount/README.md

 Setup:
-First,  start my wallet service which creates a new wallet and gives me an Xpub Then  setup the store in the blockonomics using the above xpub then I add the api key from blockonomics to my webapp.
+First,  start my wallet service which creates a new wallet and gives me an Xpub Then  setup the store in the blockonomics using the above xpub Then  add the api key from blockonomics to my webapp.

 Login:
 Now  load my web app